Yukon Supreme Court Adoption: Finalization, Hearings, and the Circuit Court Schedule

 The adoption order is the final legal document in the process.
 Before the court will issue it, several prerequisites must already be complete:

-• All required consents — from birth parents, from the child if they are older, and from the relevant First Nation if the child is a citizen of a self-governing Yukon First Nation
+- All required consents — from birth parents, from the child if they are older, and from the relevant First Nation where the statutory conditions require it

 Once these are in place, the file is reviewed by a judge and a hearing is scheduled.